 Schneider also told me that she could float and swim like a duck (unlike the Chinese bird discussed above).
-Chuck didn’t cackle or scratch like a chicken, he said, and her eggs never hatched (a fact consistent with the idea that she is a sterile hybrid).
+Chuck didn’t cackle or scratch like a chicken, he said, and her eggs never hatched (a fact consistent with the idea that she was a sterile hybrid).
 Indeed, they often exploded (as old, addled eggs often do, as gas pressure builds inside the shell).
-Individual eggs produced by this bird show an unusual variation in pigmentation from one egg to another not seen in purebred birds (see image at right).
+Individual eggs produced by this bird showed an unusual variation in pigmentation from one egg to another not seen in purebred birds (see image at right).